billsix/cprogrammingbook/doc/03-ControlFlow.rst

     }

-The goto works in an obvious way, jumping to the labelled statements.
+The goto works in an obvious way, jumping to the labeled statements.
 Because the name of the label is only visible inside its own function, you can't jump from one function to another one.